 Our free white paper takes a deeper look at the food as medicine concept, health equity and chronic disease issues, and approaches from public and private sectors.
 You will also learn how our nutritious home-delivered meals can help improve health outcomes while advancing health equity.

-Discover how to maximize your Medicare Advantage health plan design by incorporating home-delivered meals benefits.
+In this guide for Medicare Advantage Plan product and clinical teams discover how to maximize your Medicare Advantage health plan design by incorporating home-delivered meals benefits.

 To learn more about how the Mom’s Meals team can help you support your members and clients, please contact us.